Sterling drifts lower as Hammond raises prospect of end to austerity

-LONDON, Oct 29 (Reuters) - The pound drifted lower on Monday as Britain’s finance minister Philip Hammond laid out the prospect of an end to austerity so long as Britain agrees a Brexit deal with the European Union.
+LONDON (Reuters) - The pound drifted lower on Monday as Britain’s Chancellor Philip Hammond laid out the prospect of an end to austerity so long as Britain agrees a Brexit deal with the European Union.

 Hammond’s annual budget, with many of the announcements contingent on Britain avoiding a disorderly departure from the EU in March, was largely a non-event for a currency more concerned with the Brexit negotiations.